Tim Smith (baseball)

-Career

 Amateur career

 Smith attended Birchmount Park Collegiate Institute, where he was named to the High School Baseball All-Star Team by the Toronto Star after his senior year.
 Drafted by the New York Mets in the 21st round (614th overall) of the 2004 Major League Baseball (MLB) draft, Smith opted to go to college instead of signing.
 He enrolled at Midland College, a junior college, where he set school records for career average (.459), OBP (.547), slugging (.736) and steals (41). and after one season, Smith was drafted by the Milwaukee Brewers in the 17th round (505th overall) of the 2005 MLB draft, but again, he did not sign.

 Smith transferred to Arizona State University, where he played college baseball for the Arizona State Sun Devils baseball team in the Pacific-10 Conference of the NCAA Division I. The Sun Devils reached the 2007 College World Series.

 Professional career

-Following the 2007 season, Smith was drafted by the Texas Rangers in the 7th round of the 2007 MLB draft.
-He was a Midwest League All-Star in 2008, winning All-Star Game Most Valuable Player honors.
-On September 3, 2009, the Rangers traded Smith and Manny Piña to the Kansas City Royals for Danny Gutierrez.
-Smith was a Texas League All-Star in 2010.

-Offered the choice between serving as a backup in Class AAA or being released, Smith opted for free agency.
-Smith signed with the Atlanta Braves in April 2012.
-In January 2013, Smith signed with the Baltimore Orioles.